Health Net Insurance Coverage for Drug and Alcohol Rehab

 How to Check Your Health Net Rehab Coverage

-Before choosing the right addiction rehab center for you, check your Health Net policy benefits to determine which costs will be covered by your insurance company and which will be out-of-pocket for you.
+Before choosing the right addiction rehab center for you, check your Health Net Rehab Coverage to determine which costs will be covered by your insurance company and which will be out-of-pocket for you.
 Call the number on the back of your insurance card or log in to your account on Health Net’s website to learn more about what your specific policy plan covers.